Poison Ivy Rash Stages and Available Treatments

 • Difficulty breathing (especially if smoke from burning plants was inhaled)

 Poison ivy rash in children deserves close attention.
 Young kids may scratch more, increasing the risk of infection.
-If your child develops a rash after playing outdoors especially in wooded or overgrown areas visit +MEDRITE for a fast evaluation and relief.
+If your child develops a rash after playing outdoors, especially in wooded or overgrown areas, visit +MEDRITE for a fast evaluation and relief.

 Remember, early diagnosis and treatment can prevent complications, minimize discomfort, and shorten the healing time.